 We strongly believe that students choosing college for their next step should be most concerned with finding a good fit for their interests and preferences.
 Choosing a school based solely on the fame or the convenience may not have the best outcome for you if it doesn't support what you want to do.
 In the end, the most important name on the diploma is the student's, not the school's.

 There may be no better single source of information about planning and paying for college than the student resources available through ECMC.
-All Forest Park seniors receive a paper copy of the Opportunities packet, which is fantastic, but students and parents should begin looking at these things as soon as they know about the resources available.
-Now you know, so how about today!
+All Forest Park seniors receive a paper copy of the Opportunities packet from School Counseling and all 9th graders in the gifted program are given one in English or Spanish at their DSP conference.

 There is an amazing amount of useful information available through The College Board website.
 Want help finding a college, career or scholarship?
 Use the filters and tools at Big Future.
 Want to know how an AP test score helps you at a particular college?
 Look at the school's page in Big Future and search for the school on the AP Credit Policy Search tool site.
 The College Board is also the place to register for the SAT, get practice tests for PSAT, SAT, and AP classes and much more.
 Many students are also choosing to take the ACT.